-9. Axis Sahyog Program
+9. Axis Sahyog Programme

 Community-based interventions towards expanding financial inclusion and deepening financial literacy in urban and rural India are an integral strategic focus of Axis Sahyog, the Bank’s retail microfinance initiative.
 Especially focused on women empowerment, Axis Sahyog undertakes community-focused, capacity building activities directly or through its on-ground implementation partners aimed at promoting self-empowerment, personal growth, and inspiring an entrepreneurial spirit among women.
 Cumulatively, Axis Sahyog’s diverse interventions have touched over 8.5 Lakhs lives as on 31 March, 2020, and we aim to significantly scale this impact going forward.

-9.1 Financial Literacy Programs
+9.1 Financial Literacy Programmes

 – Mass Awareness Camps: Mostly conducted through street plays, dance-dramas, street poetries and magic shows, the camps’ objective is to spread awareness on inculcating good spending habits, monthly budgeting plans, identifying the appropriate avenues to save funds, and being aware of the fraudulent activities that can happen while they undertake their usual monetary transactions.
 Camps are usually carried out at community centres or other places of social gathering in a village.
 In FY 2019-20, the camps covered 30,295 participants.

 – Vocational Training: This intervention focuses on providing an educational training emphasising specific trade, craft or job function-based knowledge and skills.
-The program has been effective in supporting employability and practical skills development, and it the shown positive results.
+The programme has been effective in supporting employability and practical skills development, and it the shown positive results.

-9.2 Skill Development Programs
+9.2 Skill Development Programmes

 Various studies on educational levels in the country have highlighted the poor participation of women in secondary education, which has been especially visible in rural India where access to formal education for women remains challenging.
 Vocational training has emerged as an effective tool to fill this gap as it can not only facilitate lifelong learning but also improve employability.
 Axis Sahyog’s skill development initiatives operate under this objective keeping a strong focus on rural women.